ericoc/indego.ericoc.com/README.md

 Historical Data
 ---------------

-In any case, I was running [this PHP script](https://github.com/ericoc/indegophp.ericoc.com/blob/master/backend/db_insert.php) on my personal server every 10 minutes for a few years.
+I was running [this PHP script](https://github.com/ericoc/indegophp.ericoc.com/blob/master/backend/db_insert.php) on my personal server every 10 minutes for a few years.
 It has been collecting data from the Philadelphia Indego bike-share API and storing it in a MySQL database.
 I can tell you how many bikes and empty docks were at each bike-share station in Philadelphia (at 10-minute intervals, anyways) since some time in November of 2015.

 As of April 2019, I replaced the aforementioned PHP script for collecting data with [this Python script](app/db_insert.py).

 As of mid-April 2019, I have a total of approximately 19.6 million rows or ~1.2GB of MySQL data (`.ibd` file size).
-For the station closest to my first Philadelphia apartment, I have approximately 176,000 records.
+For the station closest to my first Philadelphia apartment, I have approximately 176,000 records:

     indego@ericoc:~$ mysql -sse 'select count(*) from indego.data;' 19622752